 The Bully Project is an important independent film turned non-profit initiative to help kids and families across the USA who are coping with bullying throughout the school year.
 Whether online, on their phones, on the bus, at home, or on the streets of their towns.
 Their website is full of great resources and links, and is a smart place to start.

 These helpful websites provides information on both bullying and cyberbullying just for parents.
 You’ll find a series of bullying webisodes on StopBullying.Gov that I like a lot.
 They address myriad bullying issues in a way that kids, even young ones, can understand.

 You’ll want to be sure to bookmark the Bullying page at GirlsHealth.gov, which features an extensive collection of online articles, publications, and websites related to the topic.

 4. Pacer’s National Bullying Prevention Center

-If you feel compelled to take action against bullying, you'll find so many helpful ways to spread awareness at Pacer.org's National Bullying Prevention Center website.
+If you feel compelled to take action against bullying, you’ll find so many helpful ways to spread awareness through the National Bullying Prevention Center website at pacer.org.
 I love the idea of their Kids Against Bullying Puppet Show, which allows schools to purchase puppets and scripts that help teach kids about bullying prevention.
 If you happen to live in the Minneapolis/St. Paul area, you can even ask them for a school visit.

-As a project of the Human Rights Campaign Foundation, Welcoming Schools encourages schools to take a proactive approach to ending bullying, by connecting with a consultant to help plan and implement specific programs and events for families.
-Focusing on family diversity, their "What Do You Know" film is an excellent starting point for discussion with your own kids about gender and familial differences.
+A project of the Human Rights Campaign Foundation, Welcoming Schools encourages schools to take a proactive approach to ending bullying in connecting with a dedicated consultant to help plan and implement specific programs and events to support families.
+With a focus on family diversity, their “What Do You Know” film is an excellent starting point for discussion with your own kids about gender and familial differences.